The Cicadas Are Coming! The Cicadas Are Coming!

 Cicadas do not sting or bite (unless they mistake you for plant food), although the sheer numbers of adults can be a nuisance.
 The females may damage trees and shrubs as they lay their eggs in slits they make in twigs.
 Although damage to older plants usually isn’t severe, young trees and shrubs may be in jeopardy if many of the insects suck plant juices from the same plant.
 If you expect an emergence, it’s best to cover young woody plants with screening material, such as mosquito netting, beforehand.
 Adult cicadas will be evident for about 5 or 6 weeks; by the time the nymphs hatch, most adults will have died.

 There are about twelve 17-year broods and three 13-year broods of periodical cicadas, each with different ranges, although the regions may overlap.
-The big news for 2013, as far as cicadas go, is that Brood II of the 17-year periodical cicadas (genus Magicicada) is emerging this spring in an area that runs from parts of northern Georgia on up to northern New York State.
+The big news for 2016, as far as cicadas go, is that Brood V of the 17-year periodical cicadas (genus Magicicada) is emerging this spring in an area that runs from eastern Ohio to a good part of West Virginia, with appearances also in southwest Pennsylvania, westernmost Maryland, a tiny sliver of northwest Virginia, and a very tiny area on Long Island, New York.
 If you live where these insects are appearing, we’d love to hear about your experiences.
 Send us a comment below!